regexyl/notes/Global Talent Visa Preparation.md

 - [SWE of a Fintech company (Apr '23)](https://discourse.tnvisaforum.org/t/stage-1-exceptional-promise-application-rejected/6754)
 	- MC1: The applicant mentioned they boosted a particular feature's speed, but did not mention the **original speed figure** and the magnitude of the change - warning: do not mention insignificant changes.
-	- OC2: The applicant mentioned that
+	- OC2: The applicant's referee mentioned that they mentored 50+ developers in a community program, but there was no mention of how they were selected to be mentors, when it happened and if it was consistent. - warning: don't mention any program you were involved in if there was no formal selection process or i